Why Couples therapy doesn't work for you?

 The reasons of this situation can be various.
 Maybe you fall down into one of this most common traps:

 1. You wait too long.
-It's better to save the sheep before he starts to sinking.
+It's better to save the ship before he starts to sinking.
 Couples have a much better chance at repairing their relationship if they catch the problems early on.
 The accumulation of misunderstandings, injuries, involuntary or voluntary disloyalties and betrayals has a great impact on your couple condition and may make the reconciliation or settlement impossible to obtain.

 2. You haven't found the right therapist.
 Make sure that the therapist you chose is using the appropriate approach for your couple.
 If you want to communicate better do not choose the psycho-dynamic approach.
 Don't forget that couples therapy requires many specific skills